-Returns true if this loop, excluding its sub-loops, contain the basic block b, false otherwise.
+Returns true if this loop, excluding its sub-loops, contains b, false otherwise.

 4.19 Class BPatch_instruction

 A BPatch_instruction represents a single machine instruction in the BPatch_flowGraph.
 BPatch_instructions can be retrieved with the BPatch_basicBlock::getInstructions call.

 '''

 void getAddress()

 '''

 This function returns the starting address of this instruction.
 This function returns an address in the mutatee, not in the mutator.